The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 5. Stay Away From Fuzzy Yarns

 One example is yarn that consists of an outer cotton tube that is filled with wool fluff.
-These yarns might fool you as the fibre content is around 75-80% cotton.
+These yarns might fool you as the fiber content is around 75-80% cotton.

 You might think these yarns are great for summer due to the high content of cotton, do not fall for their trick.

-The wool fluff that this net like cotton tube is filled with, felts together easily and will create super warm garment.
+The wool fluff that this net-like cotton tube is filled with, felts together easily and will create a super-warm garment.

-Not quite what we are looking for when it comes to best yarn for summer clothes.
+Not quite what we are looking for when it comes to the best summer yarns for summer clothes.

 choose the best yarn to use for your summer clothes and garments